-To lead a healthy life, free of alcohol and drug abuse, it’s necessary to change habits and regulate unconscious emotions that both drive and support abuse, in short, to develop the capacity within us to create value, meaning, and purpose.
+To maintain a healthy life, free of alcohol and drug abuse, it’s necessary to change habits and regulate unconscious impulses that both drive and support abuse.
+To reverse the devastating effects of alcohol and drug abuse on the meaning of our lives, it’s necessary to develop the innate capacity to create value, meaning, and purpose.

+Habits are a sequence of conditioned responses.
 When “A” occurs, we think a certain kind of thought, feel a certain way, and are motivated to behave in a certain way.
 “A” can be:

 Abuse of substances impairs the ability to regulate emotions, as the substance takes on the protective, soothing, or exhilarating function of the emotional system.
 At the same time, the emotional response patterns grow rigid in the dogged pursuit and justification of substance use.

 Because the network of conditioned responses that motivate the use of substances is processed in the brain thousands of times faster than conscious will, sobriety requires skills to regulate emotions that can function rapidly, i.e., unconsciously.

 The use of substances is self-reinforcing in that it lowers self-value and the ability to create value and meaning.
-The trajectory in self-value during substance use is entirely downward, making the substance seem ever more necessary.
+The erosion of self-value makes the abused substance seem ever more necessary.